ShadlieKamaldien/lotto/readme.md

-Using Azure ML to do a regression analysis on 5 years worth of data.
+Using Azure ML along with JupyterLabs to inspect lottery data and provide combinations not seen in the data before.